-Figure 8.21.2-1: Pre-condition description in normal times and cell coverage comparison

 Operator A(TN) is a Mobile Network Operator that is serving a region named PLACE1, and Operator B(NTN) is a Satellite Network Operator that can also serve the region PLACE1 as a complementary.
 Including the region of the PLACE1, the cell reselection priority is set for TN to idle mode devices for their connection stability and power efficiency.
 For example, in the areas where TN cells are actively serving customers, the neighbour cell list of TN cells in Operator A is configured to give high priority to other TN cells while assigning lower priority to NTN cells. the neighbour cell list of NTN cells in Operator B is configured to give lower priority to NTN cells and higher priority to TN cells.

 Someday, the “event” occurred.
 For example, the infrastructure of Operator A is destroyed in PLACE1 due to the natural disaster.
 There exist user devices in idle mode that are served by Operator A: UE1 in PLACE1 and UE2 not in PLACE1, but nearby the PLACE1.

-Editor’s Note: In text references for the two Figures in this use case are needed.

 8.21.3 Service Flows